awsdocs/aws-secrets-manager-docs/doc_source/cfn-example_RDSsecret_no-rotation.md

-# Create a Secrets Manager secret for an Amazon RDS MySQL DB instance with AWS CloudFormation<a name="cfn-example_RDSsecret_no-rotation"></a>
+# Create an AWS Secrets Manager secret for an Amazon RDS MySQL DB instance with AWS CloudFormation<a name="cfn-example_RDSsecret_no-rotation"></a>

 This example creates a secret and an Amazon RDS MySQL DB instance using the credentials in the secret as the user and password\.
 Secrets Manager generates a password with 32 characters\.
 As a security best practice, the database is in an Amazon VPC\.